 The mechanical stress is expressed by the quotient of the force F and the cross-sectional area A of the stressed material:

-Learn more on Hooke's Law here.
+Learn more about Hooke's Law here.